0xbeedao/agent-arena/docs/lab-notes.md

 Moved back to Cursor.

 App is now working through feature creation - need to have it save state in the round as it goes, so that it will be easy to resume a contest, and to set up tests without having to cycle the whole thing every time.

+## 2025-06-08

+Need to debug step the "redokey" method in job_controller - why is it not rekeying?